webqit/webflo/README.md

   > Above, you are handling requests for the root URL and allowing others to flow through to nested handlers or to the network.
 (Details ahead.)

-  Response for *navigation* requests are rendered back into the current running page in the browser.
+  Responses for *navigation* requests are rendered back into the current running page in the browser.

 This and much more - ahead!
 </details>